Content This Month

 A: I am looking forward to continuing to learn how I can best serve the Mines community in this role.

 Q: What is your favorite Golden or Denver-metro restaurant?

-Help us highlight the work you or your department is doing across campus to support DI&A at Mines by submitting a brief article to the next Mines DI&A Digest.
-Submissions must be received by the second week of the month in order to make it into the Digest.
+Help us highlight the work you or your department is doing across campus to support DI&A at Mines by submitting a brief article to next month’s Mines DI&A Digest.
+Submissions must be received by the first week of the month in order to make it into that month’s Digest.